BIwashi/MySlides/README.md

 # Just do this...

-if you have ruby and reveal-ck, you just do this script in your repository whihch you want to make slide in.
+If you have ruby and reveal-ck, you just do this script in your repository whihch you want to make slide in.

 ```
 wget https://raw.githubusercontent.com/BIwashi/MySlides/master/setup.sh
 sudo ./setup.sh
 ```
-and type your new repository url and name
+and type your new repository URL and Name

 ```
 ========================================================